 Kirby Cove is a gated area surrounded by cypress and eucalyptus trees with intimate views of the water, San Francisco, and the Golden Gate Bridge.
 Kirby Cove has Battery Kirby and Battery Wagner, along with a day-use picnic spot and campgrounds.
 There is no running water at Kirby Cove.

-- Campground: Kirby Cove is the only campgrounds out of four that has been modified per ABA standards.
+- Campground: Kirby Cove is the only campground out of four that has been modified per ABA standards.
 Reservations go very quickly.
-The two ABA modified campsites are #2 and #5, with firmly crushed red rock pathways, like the day-use area.
-One site is slightly bigger with additional tent pads tucked in the grasses, but both have one raised and ground tent pad, one anti-raccoon food storage cabinet that’s within access, and one double-ringed fire-pit with cooking grill to prevent accidental burns.
+The two ABA-modified campsites are #2 and #5, with firmly crushed red rock pathways, like the day-use area.
+One site is slightly bigger with additional tent pads tucked in the grasses, but both have one raised and ground tent pad, one anti-raccoon food storage cabinet that’s within access, and one double-ringed fire pit with a cooking grill to prevent accidental burns.
 The ends of picnic tables can be accessed by one wheelchair but extended tables are planned for the future.
 Pathways connect the sites and lead to two accessible parking spots and then up a small incline to the bathroom (vaulted toilet).

 The Marin Headlands Visitor Center is located just off Bunker Road on Field Road.
 The pathway to the entrance circles around and down to the door; one tiny section is pretty steep (8-10% grade).
 The door of the Visitor Center has been widened but does not open automatically.
 The ramp to the door veers off to a picnic area with a few tables; a few spots on the end are open but no extended tabletops for multiple wheelchairs.